capncodewash/docs-1/sources/oxtrust/configuration.md

   authenticate the *Authentication Server*.

-* _Test LDAP Connection:_ This button checks whether the provided information are sufficient to connect to the authentication server.
-The scan is done in real time, and it is recommended to be used by the Gluu Server administrators, only.
+* _Test LDAP Connection:_ This button checks whether the provided information is sufficient to connect to the authentication server.
+The scan is done in real time, and it is recommended to be used by the Gluu Server administrators only.

 ## Default Authentication Method

-This allows the Gluu Server administrator to select both the default authentication mode, and level for person authentication.
+This allows the Gluu Server administrator to select both the default authentication mode, and the level for personal authentication.
 Both modes are set to "Default" until additional authentication mechanisms are enabled via [custom scripts](#manage-custom-scripts).